PeterCamilleri/rctp/README.md

 Welcome.
 This project exists as a result of the conjecture that Ruby would be an excellent language for writing compilers.
 This belief is based on the observation that Ruby excels in handling complex data structures and relationships in a simple, flexible, easier-to-understand way.
+Further, the lack of long compile/link/load development cycles combined with excellent support for code unit and integration testing make Ruby a highly productive environment.

+Further, while Ruby is considered slow by many, this is less relevant in an application, like a compiler, where a lot of time is spent reading and writing files.

-This toolkit is being developed for a number of reasons:
+As a result, this toolkit is being developed for a number of reasons:

 1. To test the Ruby Compiler Conjecture.
 2. To build a platform that will permit others to develop compilers of